 When do you email the Zoom link to take part?

 Can I transfer to this from my booking for a real-life course that has been postponed?

 Yes.
 We don't have the tech on our website for you to do this automatically, but email firstname.lastname@example.org if you would like to do this and we will move your booking and payment over and refund you any difference.

-Will this course keep going online if lock-down stops earlier than expected?
+Will this course keep going online if covid restrictions and lockdowns are totally removed?

 Yes, it will finish online to make sure everyone can make it including those from outside London.